Jo-JPEG/manifestation-magic/testing.md

 #### Future improvements based on Lighthouse

--
+- Reduce unused CSS introduced by third-party sourses, such as Font Awesome icons.
+- Minify CSS to reduce network payload sizes.

 ## Responsiveness

--The deployed site was tested for responsiveness accross various devices.
+The deployed site was tested for responsiveness accross various devices.

 #### Mobile